 In other words, if your employer contributes $3,400 for the given year to your self-only HSA qualified plan, then you can’t contribute.

 HSA providers require specific balances before you can use your HSA as an investment account vs a savings account.
 We will talk more about this in part 2.

 Do I lose it if I don’t use it?

 HSA account balances roll over each year.
 Further, if you were to change jobs and you opened your HSA through that employer, you are still in control of that account and your money.
 Similarly to 401(k)s.

 Even more awesome is that if you were to save receipts from your doctor visits starting today, even if you paid with after-tax money, you can utilize those receipts later with reimbursement coming from your HSA balance.
 Talk about an interesting emergency fund strategy if you wanted an extra backup plan (almost like plan Z?).

 HSAs can be a great vehicle to take advantage of pre-tax investing dollars and tax savings.
 We’ve only just hit the surface and will go into more details on opening an HSA, investing in an HSA, and utilizing it in your Kingdom’s plan in our next post.

-Do you currently use an HSA?
+Do you currently use a Health Savings Account?
 Have you found it useful?
 Let us know in the comments!